 This time, instead of adding a button module below your text, add a contact form.

 Fill out all the relevant fields and then click “Save & Exit.”
 It’s pretty intuitive.

 The only thing I would recommend doing is to turn off the “display captcha” setting.
 It’s turned on by default and in my experience isn’t necessary, especially on newer websites.

 Once your “Contact” page is finished, publish it and then test your contact form by filling it out and seeing if it actually sends you an email.
 If it does, you’re all good!

 Congratulations, this is a huge step toward building your six-figure online lifestyle business!
-Your website is your central hub and a true asset and you’ve built it on land you own (versus using a closed system you don’t own such as Squarespace or Wix).
+Your new WordPress website is your business’ central hub and a true asset and you’ve built it on land you own (versus using a closed system you don’t own such as Squarespace or Wix).

 Once your site is prepped for SEO, you should take the next step and join my Six-Figure SEO course that shows you step-by-step how to take your site from zero traffic to 1000 free organic visitors per day and beyond.

 Oh, and in order to track the traffic you’re getting to your website (and use that data to optimize your website going forward), you’ll want to install Google Analytics as soon as possible.

 If you have any questions, the comments section is open below!

 Grab My Free Checklist for Building a WordPress Website From Scratch